 The Group assesses at each reporting date whether there are any indicators of impairment for all non-financial assets, including its property, plant and equipment and right-of-use assets at each reporting date.
 To determine whether there is any objective evidence of impairment, the Company considers external factors including decline in asset values, significant changes with an adverse effect in the market or economic or legal environment in which the entity operates and internal factors such as evidence from internal reporting.
 Tangible assets are tested for impairment when there are indicators that the carrying amounts may not be recoverable.
-As at 31 December 2020, the carrying amounts of property, plant and equipment and right-of-use assets subject to impairment assessment were approximately RMB199,688,000 and RMB2,209,000 (2019: RMB186,111,000 and RMB3,616,000) respectively, after taking into account the impairment losses of approximately RMB944,000 and RMB58,864,000 (2019: Nil) in respect of property, plant and equipment and right-of-use assets that have been recognized respectively.
-Details of impairment assessment of property, plant and equipment and right-of-use assets are disclosed in Note 16.
+As at 31 December 2021, the carrying amounts of property, plant and equipment and right-of-use assets subject to impairment assessment were approximately RMB119,688,000 and RMB2,015,000 (2020: RMB199,688,000 and RMB2,209,000) respectively, after taking into account the impairment losses of approximately RMB53,809,000 and RMBNil (2020: RMB944,000 and RMB58,864,000) in respect of property, plant and equipment and right-of-use assets respectively that have been recognized in consolidated profit or loss for the year ended 31 December 2021.
+Details of impairment assessment of property, plant and equipment and right-of-use assets are disclosed in Notes 16 and 19 respectively.